raisax2/Let-sCook-App/README.md

 - The app's database lacks actual recipe instructions.
 Clicking on a recipe provides ingredient lists but not step-by-step cooking directions.

 ### Future Development
-The app has evolved into **What's Cooking**, a collaborative project that builds upon the foundation of Let'sCook.
+The app has evolved into **What's_Cookin**, a collaborative project that builds upon the foundation of Let'sCook.
 Check it out [here](https://github.com/JQuanMoodie/Whats_Cookin).

 ---